BlueBaseJS/docs/key-concepts/plugins/developing-a-logger-plugin.md

 # Developing a Logger Plugin

-You can add support for any logging service provider by using the following logger hooks:
+You can add support for any logging service provider by using the following logger filters:

 * `bluebase.logger.log`
 * `bluebase.logger.info`